What is the Hermitage Museum? What is its History?

 When she assumed the throne, Catherine also ordered some rooms to be redecorated and some additional halls to be built.
 For example, she ordered a hall to mimic ‘Raphael’s Gallery’ in The Vatican.
 To accomplish this, she sent a team of 80 Russian artists to The Vatican for 3 years to study the original gallery to be able to return to St. Petersburg and replicate it!

 Catherine the Great was an enlightened empress — she believed in the power of education, literature, and liberal arts.
 She was the first Russian ruler to start collecting pieces of art.

 Catherine never chose pieces of art herself though.
 She had a trusted team of art dealers who purchased collections for her.
-For example, the base collection for the Hermitage museum was purchased from Johann Gotzkowsky, a famous Berlin merchant.
+For example, the base collection for the museum was purchased from Johann Gotzkowsky, a famous Berlin merchant.

-Today, inside The Hermitage Museum you may find paintings by Caravaggio, da Vinci, Raphael, Rembrandt, Van Dyke, Sneiders, sculpture by Michelangelo and many other other world-renowned artists.
+Today, inside The Hermitage you may find paintings by Caravaggio, da Vinci, Raphael, Rembrandt, Van Dyke, Sneiders, sculpture by Michelangelo and many other other world-renowned artists.

-The collection of the Hermitage Museum grew so big that there was no place left inside the orignal two palaces, which prompted Catherine the Great, and later on her grandson, emperor Nicholas I, to construct additional buildings, ‘The Old Hermitage’ and ‘The New Hermitage’.
+The collection of the Hermitage Museum grew so big that there was no place left inside the original two palaces, which prompted Catherine the Great, and later on her grandson, emperor Nicholas I, to construct additional buildings, ‘The Old Hermitage’ and ‘The New Hermitage’.

 In addition to the fantastic art and historical artifact collections house in the Museum, there are a series of incredible Palace rooms.
 Among these are the Throne Chair Room and Private Royal Chambers, in addition to many others.